Eastern Air Defense Sector: Cold War

 The idea for SAGE grew out of Project Whirlwind, a World War II computer development effort, when the War Department realized that the Whirlwind computer might anchor a continent-wide advance warning system.
-Developed during the 1950s by Massachusetts Institute of Technology (MIT) Lincoln Laboratories engineers and scientists for the U.S. Air Force, SAGE monitored North American skies for possible attack by manned aircraft and missiles for twenty-five years.
+Developed during the 1950s by Massachusetts Institute of Technology (MIT) Lincoln Laboratories engineers and scientists for the U.S. Air Force, SAGE monitored North American skies for possible attack by crewed aircraft and missiles for twenty-five years.
 Aside from its strategic importance, SAGE set the foundation for mass data-processing systems and foreshadowed many computer developments of the 1960s.
 The heart of the system, the IBM AN/FSQ-7 computer, was the first computer to have an internal memory composed of "magnetic cores," thousands of tiny ferrite rings that served as reversible electromagnets.
 SAGE also introduced computer-driven graphic displays, online keyboard terminals, time-sharing, high-availability computation with a redundant AN/FSQ-7 to fail over if the primary system went down, digital signal processing, digital transmission over leased telephone lines, digital track-while-scan, digital simulation, computer networking, and duplex computing.

 The SAGE Direction Center DC-01 40°01′51″N 074°34′32″W was activated on 1 July 1958, the first sector to achieve this status.
 In a ceremony marking this achievement, General Curtis E. LeMay was the guest speaker.
 He described SAGE as, "A system centralizing many air defense functions, minimizing manual tasks and allowing electronic devices to perform hundreds of complex computations accurately and simultaneously to improve air defense capability."

-In 1959 the first of two CIM-10 BOMARC surface to air missile sites became operational; at Fort Dix and at Suffolk County Missile Annex in Long Island.
+In 1959 the first of two CIM-10 BOMARC surface to air missile sites became operational; at McGuire Air Force Base and at Suffolk County Missile Annex in Long Island.

 On 1 April 1966, the NYADS was inactivated, as were the other 22 sectors in the country.
-The SAGE system remained active until replaced in 1983 by newer technology Joint Surveillance System (JSS).
+The SAGE system remained active until replaced in 1983 by the newer technology Joint Surveillance System (JSS).
 The 3-story DC-01 SAGE building, with reinforced 3' concrete walls and roof now hosts the Headquarters, 21st Expeditionary Mobility Task Force, Air Mobility Command at McGuire AFB.